ApolloLSY/MLrepro_Arxiv/README.md

 | code   | unpublished   |
 | data   | [GEO public data](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE76938)  |
 | model  | linear mixed model  |

+They calculated the methylation beta score as: b = IntensityMethylated/(IntensityMethylated + IntensityUnmethylated) and converted data points that were not significant above background intensity to NAs.
+CpGs having greater than 10% missing values prior to normalization were removed.
+CpGs with a standard deviation of less than 1% across samples were removed.
+Linear mixed model analysis of the methylation data was performed with patient as a random effect, and age and ethnicity as fixed effects.The p-values were adjusted using the Benjamini and Hochberg method

 our AUC（0.96）is similar to their AUC（0.97）

 ## common traits predictor